dockstore/dockstore-documentation/docs/assets/templates/workflows/workflows.rst

 Filled-out example of a single workflow without a name
 ------------------------------------------------------
+In this example, the workflow author is identified with an orcid.
+When an orcid is specified, there is no need to specify an author's name and email as that information will be pulled from the orcid.
+There are also three test parameter files given for the workflow.

 .. include:: /assets/templates/workflows/example-1-noname.yml
   :code:

 Filled-out example of a single workflow with a name
 ---------------------------------------------------
+This example is identical to the one above, but the workflow in question now is identified with the ``name`` field.

 .. include:: /assets/templates/workflows/example-2-name.yml
   :code:

 Filled-out example of multiple workflows in the same repository
 ---------------------------------------------------------------
+First, you will notice that we swapped the order of the ``name`` and ``author`` fields for association-aggregate-wdl compared to the examples above, to demonstrate that the order is arbitrary.
+Next, we added a new section for pc-air-wdl, which has a different author and its own test parameter files and descriptor file.

+This .dockstore.yml will result in the creation of two entries on Dockstore -- one for association-aggregate-wdl, and one for pc-air-wdl.

 .. include:: /assets/templates/workflows/example-3-multiworkflow-multiauthor.dockstore.yml
   :code: